-In a Philippine Call Center, or in any other office setting in the world, it is always important to have aculture that is conducive to the employees and the customers.
-Having this positive environment would not only help employees become productive, but also ensure that you will have a working environment that is customer-centric.
+In a Philippine Call Center or in any other office setting in the world, it is always important to establish a culture that is conducive to the employees and the customers.
+Having this positive environment would not only help employees become productive but also ensure that you will have a team that is customer-centric.

-With the large number of call centers in there Philippines, it is one of the most competitive industries in the country, which means that each of them must be able to provide their best to every customer.
+The large number of call centers in the Philippines makes it one of the most competitive industries in the country.
+This means that each of them must be able to provide their best to every customer.
 With good communication being one of the most important elements in a call center, it is best to make sure that your office is always prepared for your clients.

-When it comes to knowing how to have a productive customer-centric office, these experts from different parts of the world definitely have the expertise to make it happen.
+These experts from different parts of the world definitely have the expertise to know how to have a productive customer-centric office.
 Here are some of their valuable insights and opinions on improving your office culture:

 A well-known Customer Service evangelist, Ben Motteram is the man behind CXpert, which is a blog dedicated to giving valuable tips and advice on how to provide good customer service.
 When asked about what is needed to have a customer-centric culture, here’s what he said: